Submit your email address to get link for quick download and get started!

 Streaming to Chromecast from Mac is extremely convenient with JustStream.
 Here’s what you need to do to easily stream your Mac screen to a TV via Chromecast.

-AirBeam TV is a decent third party app that lets you mirror your Mac screen, and Chromecast stream from Mac.
+AirBeam TV is a decent third party app that lets you mirror your Mac screen, and Chromecast cast from Mac.
 It’s an effective app that provides you with the basics, though it doesn’t have a huge amount of advanced features.
 On the plus side, it’s compatible with a really wide variety of smart TVs, meaning that you should have no problems mirroring.

 Here’s how to use it to cast to Chromecast from Mac: